Porsche Panamera review – verdict, specs and prices

 - Porsche Panamera Sport Turismo Turbo review - is Porsche's first estate any good?

 - Porsche Panamera 4 E-Hybrid review - The diesel does it better

 The aforementioned Sport Turismo is a recent addition to the range that replaces the standard Panamera’s sloping hatchback with a long-roof, estate-like body.
 Although boot space is unchanged on paper to that of the hatchback version, its key is greater versatility, with more space above the beltline for improved dog/bike/mother-in-law conditions.

 Porsche Panamera in detail

-> Performance and 0-60 time – The 4-litre V8 endows the Turbo with phenomenal performance; lesser versions are hardly slow too.
+- > Performance and 0-60 time – The 4-litre V8 endows Turbo models with phenomenal performance; lesser versions are hardly slow too.